lucca-schramm/lucca-schramm/README.md

 🎓 I study Software Development focused in Back-End on @CubosAcademy

-👩‍💻 Currently, I work as a Frontend Developer at @UNLKD.
+👩‍💻 Currently, I work as a Fullstack Developer at @Casa de Apostas.

 🔎 I also am curious about sports and politics.